sevmeyer/ktxjuggle/README.md

 In JSON, the identifier and the key-value pairs are stored as [Percent-encoded] ASCII strings.
-Each byte is written as `%XX`, where X is a case independent hexadecimal digit.
+Each byte is written as `%XX`, where X is a case insensitive hexadecimal digit.
 Printable ASCII characters (%20 - %7E) are written directly, except for the percent (%25), double quote (%22), and backslash (%5C).